 - Taxis – As with some countries, there’s not much need to worry about taxi scams in Antwerp.
-Popular local companies include Antwerp Taxi Company and Taxivervoer Antwerpen.
+A popular local company is Taxivervoer Antwerpen.

 - Ride sharing – Uber is available and offers an alternative to traditional taxi services.

 - Bikes – You can rent bikes in Antwerp using Velo, the city’s bike sharing service.

 - Public Transit – De Lijn has a network of buses, trams, and underground trams (the pre-metro).
 A single ticket journey is €3.
 If you’re planning on using public transit extensively, it’s cheaper to purchase in a day pass, a three day pass, or a 10 journeys pass.
 Download their app for even cheaper tickets and added convenience.
 Note, it’s not uncommon for buses and trams often run late during rush hours.

 - Driving – If you want to drive in Antwerp, consider renting a car.

 For more information about how to get around Antwerp, see Wikitravel.

 Find a place to stay in Antwerp with booking.com.

 Our pro tips help you manage your finances when you’re travelling in Belgium: